 The best student Chromebooks provide affordable alternatives to Windows or Apple computers for students and those who work in education.
 Chromebooks in particular are extremely popular with students — whether they're returning to school or continuing to learn from home.
 There are several reasons for this.

-Most Chromebooks offer a similar feature set and all of them make use of Google's Chrome OS, which is extremely lightweight and easy to use compared to Windows 10 or macOS.
-Don't think that Chromebooks aren't versatile machines though; thanks to Google Play Store integration they can run a variety of apps and are ideal for users who are always online.
+Most Chromebooks offer a similar feature set and all use Google's Chrome OS, which is very lightweight and easy to use compared to Windows or macOS.
+Chromebooks may not be as robust as the competition but they're still versatile machines.
+Thanks to Google Play Store integration, they can run a variety of apps and are ideal for users who are always online.